 To relieve stress, I suggest adopting daily stress-relieving strategies.
 A few of my favorites include breathing exercises, listening to music, dancing, taking a long walk, or practicing yoga.

 To support optimal adrenal gland health and healthy energy levels, I recommend adding Adrenal Support.
-Adrenal Support promotes a more balanced physical and emotional stress response using a cutting-edge blend of adaptogenic herbs.
+Adrenal Support promotes a more balanced physical and emotional stress response.
+It uses a cutting-edge blend of adaptogenic herbs to do this.

 Signs and Symptoms of Lupus

 As I mentioned, lupus, also known as systemic lupus erythematosus (SLE), can affect various parts of the body.
-Its signs and symptoms can vary from person to person and are different in women and men.
-Here are the signs of lupus in both men and women.5
+Lupus symptoms and signs can vary from person to person and differ in women and men.
+Here are the signs of lupus in both men and women.
+(5)

 Lupus Symptoms in Women

 Lupus is more common in women than men, particularly in women of childbearing age.
 In fact, 9 out of 10 people with lupus are women.
-Here are the most common symptoms of lupus in women:
+Here are the most common lupus symptoms in women:

-In addition to these symptoms, women with lupus may experience menstrual irregularities, such as heavier or more painful periods or periods that stop altogether.
+In addition to these symptoms, women with lupus may experience menstrual irregularities.
+These include heavier or more painful periods or periods that stop altogether.
 Pregnant women with lupus are at an increased risk of complications, such as preeclampsia and preterm delivery.

-It is important to note that not all women with lupus will experience all of these symptoms, and some may have symptoms different from those listed above.
+It’s important to note that not all women with lupus will experience all of these symptoms.
+Some may have lupus symptoms different from those listed above.

 Lupus Symptoms in Men

-Lupus is less common in men.
-The signs of lupus are similar to women, yet men with lupus may also experience symptoms such as erectile dysfunction and reduced sex drive.
+Lupus is much less common in men.
+The lupus symptoms are similar to women.
+However, men with lupus may also experience symptoms such as erectile dysfunction and reduced sex drive.
 In addition, men with lupus may be more likely to develop certain complications, such as cardiovascular disease and kidney disease.

-It’s challenging to get a lupus diagnosis because it’s often overlooked or misdiagnosed.
-There’s several tests your functional medicine doctor can order to determine if you have lupus.
+It’s challenging to get a lupus diagnosis.
+This is because it’s often overlooked or misdiagnosed.
+However, there are several tests your functional medicine doctor can order to determine if you have lupus.

 How Is Lupus Diagnosed?

 Usually, a doctor will review your medical history and your family history and look for signs of inflammation.
-There is no one test for lupus — many different aspects must fit together, and it can take years to diagnose.
-This is one of the greatest frustrations most people have dealing with lupus.
+There is no one test for lupus.
+The thing is, many different aspects must fit together, and it can take years to diagnose.
+This is one of the greatest frustrations most people have dealing with lupus symptoms.

-The most common tests include looking at medical history, urine tests to detect protein or blood in your urine, and a physical examination to look for skin rashes, and joint tenderness.
+The most common tests include looking at medical history and urine tests to detect protein or blood in your urine.
+You could also have a physical examination to look for skin rashes, and joint tenderness.

-Blood tests can help detect specific antibodies and other inflammation markers often present in people with lupus, such as antinuclear antibodies (ANA), anti-dsDNA antibodies, and anti-Smith antibodies.
+Blood tests can help detect specific antibodies and other inflammation markers often present in people with lupus.
+These include antinuclear antibodies (ANA), anti-dsDNA antibodies, and anti-Smith antibodies.

 Imaging studies, such as X-rays, ultrasound, or CT scans, may be ordered to check for organ damage, such as in the lungs or heart, caused by lupus.